 Apps will help to evolve your market – or to create new ones for your business

-But by building in a white labeling feature, they allowed for re-branding with personalised logos and colours, creating a product that could be adopted by other real estate clients, and thus creating a ready-made sales opportunity that itself turned into a stand alone business.
+An example of successful B2B is again Agentplus.
+The leading Australian property management services provider commissioned Wave Digital to develop an app to help investment property owners manage their asset with full visibility – from inspection reports to financial statements and maintenance notifications.
+But by building in a white labelling feature during the app design process, they allowed for re-branding with personalised logos and colours.
+This created a product that could be adopted by other real estate clients, thus creating a ready-made sales opportunity that itself turned into a stand alone business.
 So, the key message here is to identify a need and find a way to address it in a way that might be attractive across your wider industry and, if you’re really lucky, across other industries, too.

 Apps can drive and increase engagement

 Sales channels, customer contact points, business efficiencies and targeted information delivery can all springboard app development, but for some businesses, engagement can be both the means and the end.
 One example of this is the membership-driven Victorian branch of the ANMF (Australian Nursing and Midwifery Foundation), which was looking for a way to better engage with a younger audience.
 Part of this approach was a decision to move away from traditional printed diaries at the request of members, who instead wanted digitisation – a move that also offered a cost benefit for the organisation.
 But the major plank of the strategy, in consultation with Wave Digital, was the creation of the ANMF Diary iPhone and Android app that would engage this younger audience – one that carried a phone, not a diary.